 What does a “First Login” system training look like?
 Get inspired by our “Fusion Teams – first look” eLearning course.

 5. Product training

 Get your employees to understand your products better with eLearning.
 With product training, your employees can learn about the product and practice common procedures in a risk-free environment.
 You can keep your sales force trained on new-product knowledge, related services and updates, create virtual product catalogues and help your service personnel serve your customers better.

 At the heart of every high-growth organization is a strong process.
 It’s the backbone that supports organizational scale.
 But to make new processes work, people need help to make sense of them.

 Change freaks us out.
 Handling a change in the way we do things every day requires work.

-Walk your employees in an interactive way through the “why, how and what” of your processes.
+Walk your employees through the “why, how and what” of your processes in an interactive way.
 Let them try and experiment with the new workflow in a controlled environment, where they can jump from system to system and focus on the workflow outcomes, not on the system itself.

-Here‘s an example of one of our internal processes we’ve created to explain how to create and upload a blog post into WordPress.
+Here’s an example of the internal processes we created to explain how to create and upload a blog post into WordPress.

 Propel your information into action using interactive data models.
 Build interactive visualizations of your information flows and document integrations in a user-friendly way.